NathanielCooper-SalesOps/nimbusai-sales-pipeline-risk-dashboard/README.md

 # NimbusAI Sales Pipeline Risk Dashboard

-A Sales Ops case study built in Tableau to identify at-risk pipeline, stale activity, forecast cleanup needs, and where leadership should focus before the Monday forecast call.
+A Sales Ops workflow built in Tableau to identify at-risk pipeline, stale activity, forecast cleanup needs, and where leadership should focus before the Monday forecast call.

 ## Live Dashboard